-UE Megablast review
+UE Megablast full review

 UE is infamous for its range of Bluetooth speakers, from the UE Boom to the Roll 2 to the Wonderboom, not only because of impressive audio quality but also because UE looks after its customers.
 You see, UE speaker owners will continue to receive new features via software updates for quite some time after release.